oduameh/node-course/docs/Instructions/firewall-logging.md

 :::

-Next we need to open the port for the Prometheus node exporter (more on that in a minute...)
+Next we need to open the port for the Prometheus node exporter (more on that in a minute)

 ```
 sudo ufw allow 9100/tcp
 ```

-Then let's open the port to our `cardano-node` Prometheus exporter.
+Then open the port to our `cardano-node` Prometheus exporter

 ```
 sudo ufw allow 12798/tcp
 ```

-Finally, let's enable the firewall.
+Finally, enable the firewall

 ```
 sudo ufw enable